While the 1930s provided scope for exploration of the aesthetics of bags and purses, the 1940s focused on functionality and practicality.

 1940s Evening Bags & Purses

-There was a brief fad in 1943 Britain for wearing Victorian to 1920s era beaded bags carried or hung from a belt.
+There was a brief fad in the early 1940s for wearing Victorian to 1920s era beaded bags, metal mesh bags and silk pouches.
+They were carried around the wrist or hung from a belt.
 Both genuine Victorian bags were reused as well as newer reproduction bags.
+New drawstring pouch bags were made of rayon, taffeta , faille and velvet.

 1940s evening bags were smaller than their daytime counterparts.
 They were usually round or square in shape, influenced by make-up bags and vanity cases.
 The clutch bag was a dress up favorite as well as short handle purses.